-3.6.4 Offline Raid Set
+5.2.4 Offline RAID Set

-If user wants to offline (and move) a Raid Set while the RAID subsystem is powered on, use the Offline Raid Set function.
-After completing the function, the HDD state will change to "Offlined" Mode.
+If user wants to offline (and move) a Raid Set while the system is powered on, use the Offline Raid Set function.
+After completing the function, the HDD state of RAID Set member drives will change to "Offlined" Mode and the HDD Status LEDs will be blinking RED.

-To offline a Raid Set, click on the Offline Raid Set link.
+To offline a Raid Set, click on the Offline RAID Set link.
 A "Select The RAID SET To Offline" screen is displayed showing all existing Raid Sets in the subsystem.
 Select the Raid Set which you want to offline in the Select column.

-Tick on the Confirm The Operation, and then click on the Submit button to offline the selected Raid Set.
+Tick on the Confirm The Operation, and then click on the Submit button.